-In order to support the program of nine-year compulsory basic education, out-of-school education has a very important role to play.
+In order to support the program of nine-year compulsory basic education, out-ofschool education has a very important role to play.
 In addition, out-of-school education also provides education equivalent to primary and junior secondary school in order to eliminate illiteracy.
 Therefore, school and out-of-school education streams are mutually supportive in providing a nine-year compulsory basic education.

 Within the context of improving the quality of human resources, the Government's programs in related sectors, aiming at equity and equality improvements, have been well integrated.
-During the 28 years period, the Government was able to meet the basic needs of people in terms of food, clothing and housing.
+During the 30 year period from 1985 to 2015, the Government is able to meet people's basic needs in terms of food, clothing and housing.
 The industrial and agricultural sectors continue to develop so as to provide more employment opportunities.
 Education and health care have been provided to virtually all.
 Indonesia is therefore well placed to provide further educational opportunity to its people and thereby enhancing the skills and qualities of its human resources.